jpt13653903/ALCHA/Wiki/MarkDown/Functions.md

 ALCHA provides a procedural programming model for combinational circuits, as well as state machines.
 Any function that does not contain an embedded state machine is considered combinational and can be called from anywhere.
 A function that contains an embedded state machine can only be called from within another state machine.

 ## Combinational Functions
 Functions in ALCHA are defined in similar fashion as C, as illustrated in the example below.
-The function name is used as a temporary signal (or variable) for the return value.
+The function name is used as a temporary net (or variable) for the return value.
 The parameter types do not need to be defined in the function, but can be inferred from the input parameters when the function is called.
 When the types are specified, the parameter types form part of the function name, so that many functions of the same name, but different parameter types, can be defined.

     :::C++
-    sig'8 Add(sig A, sig B){
+    net'8 Add(net A, net B){
      return A + B; // This is short-hand for "Add = A + B; return;" }
-    sig'8 x, y, z;
+    net'8 x, y, z;
     z = Add(x, y);

 Combinational functions can be called from anywhere, including the bodies of clocked structures.
 Functions can also be called in vectorised form, which is especially useful when combined with array slicing.
 The adder above can be called as follows:

     :::C++
-    sig'8 x[4], y[4], z[4];
+    net'8 x[4], y[4], z[4];
     z = Add(x, y);

     // This is equavalent to: